 Early Childhood Education

 Early childhood educators and preschool teachers are vital to helping young children prepare for school all across the country.
-Sheridan College’s Early Childhood Education degree program will provide you the hands-on training, theoretical knowledge and field experiences in child care, preschool, and early elementary school settings to prepare you for your career.
+Sheridan College’s Early Childhood Education certification will provide you the hands-on training, theoretical knowledge and field experiences in child care, preschool, and early elementary school settings to prepare you for your career.